-The Nephrology and Urology Summer Undergraduate Research Fellowship (nuSURF) research training program exposes future biomedical and clinician-scientists to investigative careers in academic nephrology, basic nephrology and urologic sciences.
+The Nephrology and Urology Summer Undergraduate Research Fellowship (nuSURF) research training program exposes future biomedical and clinical scientists to investigative careers in academic nephrology, basic nephrology and urologic sciences.
 These scientists are vital for biomedical research because they form a bridge between clinicians and medical scientists and are often the most qualified to ask the proper scientific health-related questions.

-The goal of the nuSURF program is to introduce students to basic urology research early in their careers, allowing them to explore the breadth and depth of the field before making a commitment to exclusively clinical careers.
+The goal of the nuSURF program is to overcome these challenges by introducing students to basic urology research early in their careers, allowing them to explore the breadth and depth of the field before making a commitment to exclusively clinical careers.
 The program allows talented students who are predisposed to basic research to explore nephrology and urology research.

-The specific aims of the nuSURF program are to:
+The nuSURF program aims to:

 - Provide instruction on both oral and poster presentations of research data

 While the nuSURF program is available mainly to undergraduate students, recent graduates who will be entering a Ph.D. or M.D. program, graduate students, and medical students also can apply to the program.

 The nuSURF program lasts eight to 10 weeks, typically, but not always, during a summer break.
 Students receive a stipend and a small amount for laboratory expenses.

 In keeping with the overall Mayo Clinic culture, faculty members in the O'Brien Urology Research Center prioritize a positive experience for nuSURF trainees as they gain experience in the laboratories of established mentors.
 The program also prioritizes fostering the development and the representation of minorities and women in urology research.